MiltonGreat/Financial-Risk/README.md

 - **LoanApproved:** Binary outcome variable indicating whether the loan was approved (1) or denied (0).
 - **RiskScore:** A risk assessment score for each applicant.

-### Pipeline
+### Solution Approach

 #### Data Preprocessing

-- Handled missing values by filling numerical columns with median values and categorical columns with mode.
+- Data Cleaning: Addressed missing values by filling numerical columns with median values and categorical columns with mode.
-- Converted date columns into meaningful numeric features (e.g., year, month).
-- One-hot encoded categorical variables.
+- Feature Engineering: Created new features such as DebtToIncomeRatio and NetWorth.
-- Standardized numerical features using StandardScaler.
+- Normalization: Standardized numerical features using StandardScaler for better model performance.

-#### Feature Engineering

-Created new features such as:
-- DebtToIncomeRatio: Ratio of monthly debt payments to annual income.
-- NetWorth: Total assets minus total liabilities.
+- Categorical Encoding: Applied one-hot encoding to categorical variables.

+#### Exploratory Data Analysis (EDA)

+- Analyzed relationships between key features, such as debt-to-income ratio, credit score, and loan approval status.
+- Identified DebtToIncomeRatio and NetWorth as strong predictors of loan approval likelihood.

-#### Model Training
+#### Model Development

-- Split the data into training (80%) and testing (20%) sets.
+- Algorithms Tested: Logistic Regression, Random Forest, and other classifiers.
+- Feature Selection: Focused on identifying key predictors, including credit score and debt-to-income ratio.
-- Trained a Random Forest Classifier with balanced class weights to handle class imbalance.
+- Hyperparameter Tuning: Optimized the Random Forest model to improve performance.

 #### Model Evaluation

-Evaluated the model using metrics:
-- Accuracy: 92.33%
+- Accuracy: Achieved an accuracy of 92.33% for loan approval prediction.
-- Precision, Recall, F1-score: Detailed in the classification report.
+- Precision, Recall, F1-Score: Evaluated model performance using detailed classification metrics.
-- ROC-AUC: Assessed model performance on the probability predictions.
+- ROC-AUC: Assessed the model's ability to distinguish between loan approved and denied classes.

-#### Key Insights
+### Key Findings

-- High precision for approved loans (1), making the model suitable for reducing false positives in financial risk assessment.
-- High recall for non-approved loans (0), ensuring fewer risky approvals.
+- Model Performance: Random Forest provided the best performance with an accuracy of 92.33% and strong precision and recall metrics for both loan approval and rejection.
-- The DebtToIncomeRatio and NetWorth were significant features influencing loan approval predictions.
+- Feature Insights: Debt-to-income ratio and net worth were critical indicators of loan approval.
+- Risk Assessment: The model helps lenders assess financial risk by identifying high-risk applicants based on predictive features.

+# Example Prediction
+- Patient Info: Applicant aged 32 with an annual income of $50,000, debt-to-income ratio of 0.35, and a credit score of 720.
+- Prediction: The model classified this applicant as likely to have their loan approved (1).

+### Future Directions

+- Integrate alternative data sources (e.g., social media behavior, utility bill payments) for fairer credit assessments.
+- Deploy the model as an API to automate credit scoring for lenders.

+### Challenges

+- Class Imbalance: The dataset contained imbalanced classes, with more loan approvals than denials.
+This was addressed using oversampling techniques to ensure balanced predictions.
+- Feature Selection: Carefully selected features to avoid overfitting and improve model interpretability.

 ### Future Work